Scientific methods used in Child behavior and Development

 The researchers can record psychophysiological data such as hormone levels, heart rate, and even brain activity to study how biological changes can impact child behavior.
 Through the recording of event-related potentials, researchers can understand associations between behavioral advances and brain development of the child.
 The use of ERPs is beneficial for the researchers to understand how children observe things and learn from their environment.
 According to behavioral studies, children who have autism face some difficulty as compared to other developing children.

-Example thesis on scientific methods and their application in relation to child behavior
+Example thesis on scientific methods and their application about child behavior

 Title: Difference between cross-sectional and longitudinal methods for studying child development

 Cross-sectional researches methods help examine child behavior.
 Longitudinal studies include the study of the same group over a specific period.
 The cross-sectional approach includes studying different groups in the same period.
 A researcher needs to perform repeated observations at particular points that allow the observation of development.

 The longitudinal approach provides crucial information about the discontinuity as well as continuity of behavior.
 However, cross-sectional studies are quick, for which the researchers do not have to follow the development of each child.
 The researcher is not able to collect adequate data through a cross-sectional approach as compared to the use of the longitudinal method.